 Make up a 50:50 vinegar and water solution, and apply to the paving – using a watering can will help you get even coverage.
 Leave the solution to soak for around 20 minutes, then use a stiff brush to remove stains.
 Once you’re done, mop with clean water.
 Leave to dry before you put anything back on to the patio.

 Patio particularly stained?
 Use more vinegar than water in your cleaning solution.

-3. Clean with a patio cleaner
+3. Clean with a classic patio cleaner

 Prefer the idea of transforming a stained and slippery patio with a product made for the job?
 Our number one is Ultima-Plus XP Ultimate Patio Cleaner.
 You’ll need to keep an eye on the weather forecast when you use this cleaner as it shouldn’t be applied when rain is expected within eight hours.
 As well as cleaning, this product promises to prevent re-growth for up to six months.
 You can use it on decking, fencing, roofs, sheds, greenhouses and more as well.
-It’s safe round children and pets once the area is dried, and is biodegradable.
+It’s safe around children and pets once the area is dried, and it's biodegradable.

 A pressure washer can be an extremely effective – as well as easy – way to clean your patio.
 Bear in mind that some suppliers don’t recommend using a pressure washer on their paving, and if you’re not sure yours will stand up to this treatment, do test somewhere inconspicuous first.

 Clear and sweep the surface before you start.
 Start with a lower setting and increase pressure carefully as needed; avoid using a high pressure on any chipped paving.
 Use a low angle and a fan setting if available.
 Clean section by section so pressure doesn’t become concentrated in some areas.

 5. How to clean a patio with baking soda